thomasjjbush/blink-tech-test/readme.md

 - Unit tests using `jest`, `enzyme` & `redux-mock-store` (not full coverage just wanted to demonstrate).
 Also added a custom serializer to capture styles in snapshots.

+## Improvements

+- I am concerned the messages module is a little "crowded", could possibly benefit from further code splitting.

+- The UI is not fully responsive.

+- Error handling for non fatal errors.

+- Full unit test coverage

+- Functional tests to cover user journeys (i.e I select a conversation, I should be able to edit message, I should see my edit result in updated UI)

+- Though a portion of the styles are captured via snapshots - would like to have implemented visual regression testing.

 ## Getting started
 Run `yarn` to install dependancies